-The one-day rule (contained in 19 C.F.R. §§ 207.3(c), 206.8(c), and 208.20(d)) applies only to filings subject to a Commission-imposed EDIS submission deadline.
+The one-day rule (contained in 19 CFR Sections 207.3(c) and 206.8(c)) applies only to filings subject to a Commission-imposed deadline.
 The Commission instituted the rule to minimize the number of errors parties made in bracketing BPI/CBI under the stress of trying to meet deadlines.
 That concern does not apply to the same extent to petitions and other filings not prepared under a Commission-imposed deadline.
 Any questions regarding whether the one-day rule applies should be directed to the Secretary.